netenglabs/suzieq/README.md

 # Latest Release

-The latest release is 0.11.0 and the official release notes are [here](https://suzieq.readthedocs.io/en/latest/release-notes/).
+The latest release is 0.11.1 and the official release notes are [here](https://suzieq.readthedocs.io/en/latest/release-notes/).

 # Engage

 You can join the conversation via [slack](https://join.slack.com/t/netenglabs/shared_invite/zt-g64xa6lc-SeP2OAj~3uLbgOWJniLslA).
 Send email to Dinesh or Justin with the email address to send the Slack invitation to.

-# Additional Documentation
+# Additional Documentation & Screencasts

 We've done some blogging about Suzieq: